dsullivan-creare/dsullivan-creare.github.io/content/projects/WeatherCitizen.md

 showInProjects: true
 ---

-A platform for crowd-source environmental observations from mobile devices.
+A platform for crowd-source environmental observations from mobile devices, with analyses tools driven by machine learning in the back end.